-2) Do you think that the degree of influence one has on earth has any bearing on their eternity?
+2) Do you think that the degree of influence one has on Earth has any bearing on their eternity?

 The greater the influence one has, the greater the accountability and responsibility for that influence.
-Some people are on television who are role models for our young, yet they are living immoral lives.
-They will be judged more strictly due to their influence over many.
+Some film and pop stars are role models for our young on television but living immoral lives, but God will judge them more strictly due to their degree of influence.
 Don't be quick to jump into positions of influence over others.
 Jesus said for us to take the plank out of our own eyes so that we can take the sliver out of other people's eyes (Matthew 7:3-5).
-Every one of us who are Christians is already in a position of influence, especially if you are known in your neighborhood or workplace as a Christian.
-People are watching you that they may see how you live your life.
-Their eternity depends on their response to the message of Christ that can be read from what you say and what you do.
+Every Christian is in a position of influence, especially if you are known in your neighborhood or workplace that you are a believer in Christ.
+People are watching to see how you live your life.
+Their eternity often depends on their response to the message of Christ read from what you say and do.
 We are all teaching to a certain degree, but we are not all teachers.
 For a teacher, it is crucial to live a life honoring to God: